 If you have any ideas for us as we plan for the move I’d love to hear them in the comments, along with anything else that you agree, disagree, or would like to build on from the rest of this post.

-1. Roy Rosenzweig, “Afterthoughts: Roy Rosenzweig: Everyone a Historian,” in Roy Rosenzweig and David P. Thelen, eds., The Presence of the Past: Popular Uses of History in American Life (New York: Columbia University Press, 1998).
+- Roy Rosenzweig, “Afterthoughts: Roy Rosenzweig: Everyone a Historian,” in Roy Rosenzweig and David P. Thelen, eds., The Presence of the Past: Popular Uses of History in American Life (New York: Columbia University Press, 1998).
+Return to text.

-2. Patricia Nelson Limerick, “Dancing with Professors: The Trouble with Academic Prose,” in Something in the Soil: Legacies and Reckonings in the New West (New York: W. W. Norton & Company, 2001), 333–341.
+- Patricia Nelson Limerick, “Dancing with Professors: The Trouble with Academic Prose,” in Something in the Soil: Legacies and Reckonings in the New West (New York: W. W. Norton & Company, 2001), 333–341.
+Return to text.